Yann Arthus-Bertrand, member since 2008

 President and CEO of MHB SA, an investment advisory firm specializing in the implementation of French companies in Central and Eastern Europe and the former Soviet Union.
 After graduating from the École Nationale d’Administration (ENA), she first started working in the French Department of Finance.
 She went on to join Simone Veil, Minister of Health, then Prime Ministers Raymond Barre and Jacques Chirac.
 In 1990, she joined the senior management of the Crédit Commercial de France (CCF).

-Managing Partner of the Paris office of Brunswick, she was Ambassador of France to UNESCO until 2010.
-A career diplomat, Minister Delegate for European Affairs (2005-2007), for nine years she was Spokesperson of the Presidency of the French Republic (1995-2004) before leading the National Centre for Cinematography (CNC) until June 2005.
+French Ambassador in Italy, Catherine Colonna has previously been Ambassador of France to UNESCO until 2010.
+A career diplomat, Minister Delegate for European Affairs (2005-2007), for nine years she has been Spokesperson of the Presidency of the French Republic (1995-2004) before leading the National Centre for Cinematography (CNC) until June 2005.
 Former student of the ENA, she has also served at the French Embassy in Washington.

 President of the Bureau of International Expositions (BIE), his entire career took place within the French Foreign Ministry.
 His rich and eclectic professional path took him in England, Iran, Niger, and to the head of the United Nations Division of the Quai d’Orsay.
 He was ambassador to Lebanon and China before becoming Secretary General of Foreign Affairs, a position he held until 2006.
 He was appointed Ambassador of France in 2005.